Farms that are listed in this guide fall into three categories:

 *My poultry have been fed organic or sustainable food since day 2 and have direct access to green pasture during the growing season.

 *My livestock have been fed organic or sustainable food since the last trimester of gestation and have direct access to green pasture during the growing season.

-*All poultry and livestock are raised without antibiotics, artificial hormones, or synthetic parasiticides and receive either 100% organic feed or feed that has been raised sustainably, as defined by the first sentence of this pledge.
+*All poultry and livestock are raised without antibiotics, hormones, or synthetic parasiticides and receive either certified organic feed or feed that has been raised sustainably, as defined by the first two sentences of this pledge.

 Just as a whole farm, part of a farm, or only a single crop may be certified organic, in some cases only part of a farm meets the NOFA/Mass sustainability standards.
 In both scenarios, we have tried as much as possible to highlight only the parts of a farm that are either certified organic or sustainable.